FyreBlitz/pteroly/README.md

     const resultClient = await client.functionName(<ARGUMENTS>).catch((err) => console.error(err));

 # Changelog
-Version 1.7.7:
+Version 1.7.8:
-- Added a extra "showExtra" flag to .serverDetails(serverId, showExtra) and .listServers(page, showExtra).
+- Fixed `admin.userDetails(ID)` to return undefined.
+- Added warning message when a new major update is out to the update notifier.
+- Major update notifications now only show once since they could break your code.
+-

 # ToDo list
  - [ ] Class support and support of new instances (with v2.0.0).